All wood crafters own wood planers. Period.

 Matika is known for its compact designs and sleek looks.

-Its wood planers are made lightweight and more easily portable.
+Its wood planers are lightweight and a great pick if portability is a priority.

-Matika is nonetheless any of the others in terms of quiet and smooth operation.
-These wood planes are good in their speed and planning.
+Matika planers are quiet and smooth in operation.
+These wood planers are good in their speed and planning.
 The only thing not allowing it a higher spot is their high prices.

-Lumber planners are good at Matika with fast speed and variable adjustments.
+Lumber planers by Matika are good products with fast speed and variable adjustments if you have the budget for it.

 Another reliable name among the tool makers.
-Many professionals like the portability and built of the Porter tools.
+Many professionals like the portability and build quality of the Porter tools.

 The surface planer by Porter is made with dual dust extensions that help them achieve smooth planning.

 Moreover, it’s the most convenient tool made by Porter.
-It’s lightweight, and its depth adjustment qualities made it perfect in terms of performance.
+It’s lightweight, and its depth adjustment qualities make it perfect in terms of performance.

 They are good as a budget planer.

-Grizzly is making its place among tools manufacturers.
-Its best features for wood planers are its fast feeding speed and perfect planning.
+Grizzly is making its place among tool manufacturers.
+Its best features for wood planers include its fast feeding speed and perfect planning output.
 Though it has hardly a three-blade cutting head yet, it’s marking its name high by an impressive performance.

 It’s also made lightweight and easy to transport.
 Its accuracy in work is not matchable.